International Journal of Mathematical, Engineering and Management

 - Withdrawn - if no reviewer is ready to review the manuscript.

-- In general, first review process takes 1 month to 8 months duration.
+- In general, the first review process takes 1 month to 8 months duration.

 - The authors are requested to save their article files at their own end for future use.